MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

+  This policy is deprecated because it does not work independently of browser sign in.
+It won't work in Microsoft Edge version 91.
+If you want to configure browser sign in, use the [BrowserSignin](#browsersignin) policy.

-  Lets you configure whether to turn on Proactive Authentication.
+Lets you configure whether to turn on Proactive Authentication in Microsoft Edge.

-If you enable this policy, Microsoft Edge tries to proactively authenticate the signed-in user with Microsoft services.
-At regular intervals, Microsoft Edge checks with an online service for an updated manifest that contains the configuration that governs how to do this.
+If you enable this policy, Microsoft Edge tries to seamlessly authenticate to websites and services using the account which is signed-in to the browser.

-If you disable this policy, Microsoft Edge doesn't try to proactively authenticate the signed-in user with Microsoft services.
-Microsoft Edge no longer checks with an online service for an updated manifest that contains the configuration for doing this.
+If you disable this policy, Microsoft Edge does not try to authenticate with websites or services using single sign-on (SSO).
+Authenticated experiences like the Enterprise New Tab Page will not work (e.g. recent and recommended Office documents will not be available).

 If you don't configure this policy, Proactive Authentication is turned on.